 Virtually every insurance company will offer you to add additional cover from a few personal items, such as your laptop or camera, to specific situations like sailing.
-This is a great way to personalise your cover plan to your very needs.
-It is always worth asking.
-If anything, it helps you test the customer service level of an insurance provider.
+This is a great way to personalise your cover plan to your very needs, so it is always worth asking.
+Asking about these extra services also helps you test the customer service level of an insurance provider.
 We strongly suggest you get in contact with an insurer prior to subscribing to one of their plans, so to help you know if they will be helpful or not when you really need them.

 It is also very important for you to know what you are looking for before shopping for insurance.
 This will shape your discussion with your insurer and make sure that you get what you want.
 Sometimes a simple basic plan with a small add-on specific to you is all you need.
 This simple tip can save you hundreds!

-Because we like to support local businesses, we recommend you check out Orbit Protect.
-They offer insurance plans specially designed for working holidaymakers and are some of the cheapest in the market.
-And if you need more information about insurances we’ve got a lot of great easy-to-read articles on travel insurance in New Zealand to help you shop around and find the best fit for your trip.
+And if you need more information about insurance and staying healthy during your working holiday or studies in New Zealand, we’ve got a lot of great easy-to-read articles to help you shop around and find the best fit for your trip.
 Check out:

 - How to Choose Travel Insurance for New Zealand